-Fluidized bed granulator is one of the processing equipment that is commonly used in the pharmaceutical industries.
+Fluidized bed granulator is one of the commonly used processing equipment in the pharmaceutical industries.
 It is a multi-purpose equipment in that mixing, granulation and drying are all carried out in the same equipment.
-Fluidized bed granulator normally operates in a bubbling bed regime.
+The equipment operates in a bubbling bed regime.

 The main parts of any fluidized bed granulator which may have different design options, following the direction of fluidization gas flow includes;